AKapich/Dow_Jones_App/README.md

 # Dow Jones App
-The app has been created as a project for Advanced Object and Functional Programming course conducted on WUT.
+The app has been created as a project for Advanced Object and Functional Programming course conducted at WUT.
 In collaboration with my colleagues we decided to create an app for visualizing stock indices for enterprises included in Dow Jones Index.

 Sample screenshots below: